tomeshnet/p2p-internet-workshop/module-5/presentation/part-1/measuring-networks.md

 ## Why do we measure networks.

 * What is expected of our network and what is the reality?
-* How can we improve the network.
+* How can we improve the network?
-* Is the user experiance acceptable?
+* Is the user experience acceptable?

 ## Monitoring as a form of long term measuring

-* Monitoring networks provides a constan measurment
+* Monitoring networks provides a constant measurement
 * Most monitoring suites provide
   * Means of collecting measurement results (Push or Poll)
   * Means of storing this data for a long period of time